 Unsuccessful applications will not be reassessed in following rounds.
 The School appreciates that considerable time and effort are required to apply for a place in the program.
 However, we regret that we cannot comment on specific factors that may have led to the Selection Committee’s final decision.

 The Executive MBA program fee for the 2017 program is AUD$98,500 and subject to change on an annual basis.
+2018 intake fees are yet to be confirmed.
 The program fee includes:

 - Full tuition for all modules